Overview

 Before you can rent a machine on Vast.ai, you will need to setup an account and add a method of funding.
 Go to the billing page of the console and click on the Create Account link to setup a username and password.

-Vast works on a credit system.
 You will need to add credits to your account before you can rent an instance.
 Click on the Add Credit button to see the billing options.
 Adding a credit card is the simplest method.
 Crypto payments through Crypto.com and Coinbase are also supported.
-You can select an initial deposit amount and follow the selected payment flow.
-Once that completes the amount of credit purchased will be added to the account and appear in the upper right.
+You can select an initial deposit amount (minimum $5) and follow the selected payment flow.
+Once that completes the amount of credit purchased will be added to the account and appear in the upper right status bar.

-Once you spend that balance down, your instances will be stopped until you add additional credits.
-To prevent that from happening, you can set a billing threshold and have your card auto-charged with your credit balance goes below the threshold you set.
+Once you spend your balance down your instances will be stopped until you add additional credits.
+To prevent that from happening, you can set an auto-billing threshold on the billing page to have your card auto-charged when your credit balance goes below the threshold you set.
 We recommend setting an auto-charge threshold greater than your daily spend rate, and a low-balance email threshold a bit lower so that you get an email if the auto-charge billing attempt fails for whatever reason.

 A template contains a Linux docker image, related settings and launch mode(s) for connecting to the machine.
-Built in Jupyter and SSH are supported.
-Click on the edit image & config button in the upper left and then on the recommended tab to see the common templates.
+Built in Jupyter and SSH are supported as options for most images.
+Click on the template link in the navigation panel to open the templates page.
+The recommended and popular templates are displayed near the top.
+The recent section near the bottom displays your recent templates.
+Whenever you edit a template, a new version if it is created and stored in your recent list.

 Use the filters to specify the GPU number, type and other factors such as port ranges, number of CPUs, amount of GPU ram and more.
 Each filter will narrow the offers displayed.
 If you see few or zero search results, reset your filters.